kmt5422/todo-list/README.md

 - The renderer module could use some work.
 - Change the entire layout of the project
   - Find a style to stick with

+TODOs:
+ - Make classes to implement todos and todolists.